-Among the 11 Spaniards, Antonio Serrat, Alberto González, Iván Raña, Roberto Sánchez among others stood out.
+Among the 11 Spaniards, Antonio Serrat, Alberto González, Iván Raña, Roberto Sánchez among others

 The competition, the last world cup on the World Triathlon calendar, has been held in Sprint distance, where they have completed 750 meters of swimming, 20 kilometers of cycling and 5 of running.

 The race has been broken from the start